Eastern Beach Geelong: Everything You Need To Know

 What’s On At Eastern Beach Geelong?

-The sloping hills and unique design of Eastern Beach make a popular spot for hosting festivals and events.
+The sloping hills and unique design of Eastern Beach make it a popular spot for hosting festivals and events.

 Modern-day Eastern Beach Geelong events consist of the Dennis Walter Carols By The Bay, the Cadel Evans Great Ocean Road Race, the Festival Of Sails, and other sporting tournaments.